wellcomecollection/docs/rfcs/049-catalogue-api-aggregations-modelling/README.md

 }
 ```

-The labels are the aggregation types (languages, work types, licenses) and the values are blobs of display JSON stored as strings.
+where the keys are the aggregation types (languages, work types, licenses) and the values are lists of display JSON stored as strings.
-That is, we create the display JSON, then serialise the whole object as a string, and store that.

 This is easiest to understand with an example: